Daniel J. Frey

 The game of Russian Roulette.

-The random finger of fate that reminds both the high and the low of their mortality.
+The random finger of fate reminds both the high and the low of their mortality.

 The "where" is the place we thought we would be.